qdaitridn2003/Cooking-Recipe-App/README.md

 # Cooking-Recipe-App
-Using expo cli to manage project
+Using expo cli to manage project.

-Using library
+Using libraries:
   + <a href="https://docs.nativebase.io/" target="_blank">Native Base</a>
   + <a href="https://reactnavigation.org/" target="_blank">React Navigation</a>
   + <a href="https://www.nativewind.dev/" target="_blank">Native Wind</a>